The best horror games may not be the most comforting things to play, but they'll definitely get your adrenaline rushing.

 There were some fantastic additions to the horror game genre last year.
 Alan Wake 2, the Resident Evil 4 remake, and Amnesia: The Bunker were all fantastic entries.
 While some of these are certainly scarier than others, they are all brilliant games to play if you enjoy painfully unsettling locations and frightening chase sequences.

 Hopefully, 2024 will have just as many big hitters.
 We'll hopefully get more information on the Silent Hill 2 remake later this year, and we're still holding out hope for Alone in the Dark, which has already had its release pushed back.
 But if you're looking to get stuck in right now and scare your socks off, then this list has you covered for all the latest and greatest entries to the horror genre.

-Read on for all the best horror games that are available to play right now.
-But be warned, these aren't for the faint of heart.
+For all the best horror games that are available to play right now, check out this list.